kelbon/AnyAny/README.md

 };

 ```
 And it is possibile!
-But usually it is SO hard to write such class, that nobody do it!
+But usually it is SO hard to write such type, that nobody do it!
 This is why this library was created, it providies an instruments to create such types as fast and flexible as it possible

   ```C++